Assessed value

-Assessed value and your property taxes
+and property taxes

 In February of each year, property owners receive a "Notice of Assessment", which states the new Taxable and Assessed Values for that year.

 This value increases each year by the inflation rate (as determined by the State Tax Commission), but not more than 5% and not higher than the Assessed Value.
 The value of new construction is also added.
-If a property is transferred to a new owner, the Taxable Value is 'uncapped' - made equal to the Assessed Value.
+If a property is transferred to a new owner, the Taxable Value is 'uncapped' (made equal to the Assessed Value).

 Tax Exemption Forms: